Prism Ideas is committed to protecting the privacy and security of your personal information.

 We may share your information with any group companies of ours so that they can provide you with information about our products and services available from them.
 We may provide anonymous aggregated data to reputable third parties on a commercial basis.

-Data protection legislation is harmonised throughout the European Economic Area (‘EEA’) which comprises the EU member states, Norway, Iceland and Liechtenstein.
-Countries outside the EEA do not generally have the same level of protection for personal information as those within the EEA.
-If there is an occasion when we need to transfer data to comply with a project we will ensure we have procedures in place to comply with data protection legislation in the EEA.
+Data protection legislation is harmonised throughout the UK and the European Economic Area (‘EEA’) which comprises the EU member states, Norway, Iceland and Liechtenstein.
+Countries outside the UK and EEA do not generally have the same level of protection for personal information as those within the UK and EEA.
+If there is an occasion when we need to transfer data to comply with a project we will ensure we have procedures in place to comply with data protection legislation in the UK / EEA.

 The Site may, from time to time, contain links to and from the websites of our partner networks and affiliates.
 If you follow a link to any of those websites, please note that those websites have their own privacy policies and that we do not accept any responsibility or liability for those policies.
 Please check those policies before you submit any Personal Data to those websites.